 Good marine binoculars can cost up to $2000 – but for the purpose of cruise holidays alone you don’t need to spend that kind of money.
 Any medium range waterproof binoculars will do the job.
 The advantage of waterproofing in binoculars is that it usually comes with fog-proofing.
 This means that your binoculars will not fog up in varying temperatures.
 Good waterproofing will also prevent moisture inside your binoculars and extend their lifespan.
 These features are especially handy if your destinations include Alaska, Canada, Iceland, South America or similar.

 Size and Weight

 When it comes to the size and weight of your cruise binoculars, it really doesn’t matter.
 You can get whatever you want.
 They are usually kept on a boat and only utilised when over the water.
 Note that marine binoculars, normally 7×50, can be quite bulky and heavy.
-So if you want to also use your binoculars while touring on land, then you should consider a slightly smaller pair.
-Pocket size waterproofed binoculars are a popular choice for those who like to travel light.
-Or alternatively mid-sized binoculars if you want a good balance between size and image quality.
+So if you also want to use your binoculars while touring on land, then you should consider a slightly smaller pair.
+Compact size waterproofed binoculars are a popular choice for those who like to travel light.
+Or alternatively, mid-sized binoculars if you want a good balance between size and image quality.

 Our Top 3 Cruise Binoculars for 2017